sahilsid/sahilsid.github.io/_pages/about.md

 I am passionate about building robust and efficient systems that can reason probabilistically and make interpretable decisions.
 I enjoy connecting dots and innovating ideas that span multiple disciplines.
 I have a strong academic background in engineering and machine learning.
 If you would like to collaborate, please feel free to reach out through [email](mailto:sahil.sidheekh@outlook.com) :mailbox_closed:.

-I am also on the look for <b>Ph.D. opportunities in AI/ML,</b>  starting Fall 2022.
+I will be joining the :stars: [StARLing Lab](https://starling.utdallas.edu/assets/images/Logo.png) headed by [Dr. Sriraam Natarajan](https://personal.utdallas.edu/~sriraam.natarajan/) as a Ph.D.
+Student,  starting Fall'22.
+Excited :sparkles: